Lee Jaemoo: Writing

 Lee Jaemoo's poetry is lyrical.
 With a sincere voice, he has expressed sympathy for those that have been excluded, love for the minority, reminiscence on nature and mother, and truthful examination on life and literature.
 Of course, even though he possesses such consistent critical mind, Lee Jaemoo's poetry has experienced changes according to the period.
-If his poetry can be divided into three periods, the first is from when he began his literary career and the publication of his first poetry collection Seotdalgeumeum (섣달그믐 New Year's Eve) until his third poetry collection Beolcho (벌초 Mowing the Grass); the second is from the time of his fourth poetry collection Mom-e Pineun Kkot (몸에 피는 꽃 A Flower that Blossoms on the Body); and the third is after he published his fifth poetry collection Widaehan siksa (위대한 식사 The Great Meal).
+If his poetry can be divided into three periods: first is the beginning of his literary career and the publication of his first poetry collection Seotdalgeumeum (섣달그믐; New Year's Eve) until his third poetry collection, Beolcho (벌초; Mowing the Grass).
+The second is from the time of his fourth poetry collection, Mom-e Pineun Kkot (몸에 피는 꽃; A Flower that Blossoms on the Body).
+The third is after he published his fifth poetry collection, Widaehan siksa (위대한 식사; The Great Meal).

 During his first period, the poet, who comes from the countryside, reminisced about his family history and surrounding stories with a calm voice.
-In contrast, his second period was mostly of works that describes the suffering and conflict of people that moved from the countryside into the city and are leading life of hardship, as well as their longing and regret for their hometown.
-If the first period had a lot of works that showed memories of the past as they are, the second period can be said as a time where he expressed the frustration of the modern person who must lead life in the city, as well as the desire for return to home.
-Meanwhile, the third period showed how the poet himself is aware of the harsh reality that he must live as a city dweller, but also an image of how he dreams of returning to nature along with civilization.
+In contrast, his second period was mostly of works that describes the suffering and conflict of people that moved from the countryside into the city, as they lead lives of hardship and long for their hometown.
+While the first period had works showing memories of the past as they are, the second was a time where he expressed the frustration of the modern person's life in the city, as and their desire to return home.
+Lastly, the third period showed how the poet himself was aware of the harsh reality he must live as a city dweller, but also an image of how he dreams of returning to nature along with civilization.

-Lee Jaemoo's poetry frankly shows the poet's adolescent experiences in the countryside, and he also often expresses rebuke for today's civilized society that have lost its innocence.
-He compares the lives of healthy countryside lifestyle, and the cold, dry life of modern people.
-These days, he is criticizing 'progress', an ideology of modernism, and is often writing works that argue for restoring the environment.
-Even when he does political criticism, he shows lyrical sensitivity, and he writes based on his own experiences.
-His works are rooted in ecological imagination, recovering life's virtues and values that have been lost by capitalism after the modern times.
-Which is why he is praised as one of Korea's major lyric poets who criticizes civilization.
+Lee Jaemoo's poetry shows the narrator's adolescent experiences in the countryside, often rebuking for today's civilized society that have lost its innocence.
+He compares the lives of healthy countryside lifestyle with the cold, dry life of modern people.
+In contemporary times, he criticizes 'progress', an ideology of modernism, and often writes works arguing for restoration of the environment.
+Even in political criticism, he shows lyrical sensitivity and he writes based on his own experiences.
+His works are rooted in ecological imagination, recovering life's virtues and values that have been lost by capitalism after the modern times, hence his accolade as one of Korea's major lyric poets who criticizes civilization.